scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 *Data Plane* - carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.

-This document describes the SCION data plane component.
+This document describes the SCION Data Plane component.

 ## Terminology {#terms}